kalley/estrange/README.md

 MIT License - disrupt freely, share widely.

 ---

+*"The real voyage of discovery consists not in seeking new landscapes, but in having new eyes." - Marcel Proust*

 *"I can't understand why people are frightened of new ideas.
 I'm frightened of the old ones." - John Cage*